 This recipe does not require any fancy equipment, just a blender, a nonstick skillet and a spatula.
 I prefer a thin spatula to easily slide under the crepe, but use what you have on hand!
 Your blender does not need to be a crazy expensive one, either.
 Don't have a blender?
 Use a whisk and bowl!

 What size pan should you use?
 Anywhere from an 8-inch to a 12-inch.
 My favorite is my 11-inch crepe pan, but like I stated above, you can use any nonstick skillet.
 There are also tools out there to help you spread the batter, but I've never used one and don't find it necessary.

 There are many different ways you can serve your crepes.
 Try these different variations or come up with your own!

 - Fold crepes as pictured, then top with butter, syrup, powdered sugar and berries.

 - Fold crepes on a large serving platter and set out toppings in various bowls for everyone to make their own plate.

 - Spread Nutella in a flat crepe then roll up and eat!

 - Roll crepes with various fillings and eat like a burrito or use a fork and knife!

-- Fill with savory ingredients instead of sweet.
+- Fill with savory ingredients, like cheese and ham, instead of sweet.